sure-shot/braze-docs/_docs/_hidden/wip_partnerships/heap/partner.md

 # Heap

-> [Heap](https://heap.io/) In this first section, include a brief description of your company.
-Also, include a link to your main site.
-TODO - is this something Heap should provide?
+> [Heap](https://heap.io/)focuses you on opportunities in your digital experience that most impact your business.
+Eliminate friction, delight your customers, and accelerate revenue.

-The Braze and Heap integration enables you to both [import Heap data to Braze](#data-import-integration) and create segments as well as [export braze data to Heap](#data-export-integration).
+The Braze and Heap integration enables you to both [import Heap data to Braze](#data-import-integration) and create cohorts as well as [export braze data to Heap](#data-export-integration) to create segments.

 ## Prerequisites